EA Definition

 EA is more than just IT or business processes + software applications.
 It is the architecture of the whole enterprise.

-Here is one of the enterprise architecture articles about Misunderstandings in EA: https://www.informationweek.com/software/information-management/ten-pitfalls-in-establishing-an-enterprise-architecture/d/d-id/1082883 (we link it like this as it provides a broken link sometimes).
+Here is one of the articles about Misunderstandings in EA: https://www.informationweek.com/software/information-management/ten-pitfalls-in-establishing-an-enterprise-architecture/d/d-id/1082883 (we link it like this as it provides a broken link sometimes).

 Examples

-You can use this diagram to score the presence and maturity of concepts in your organizations.
-Very interesting is to see what the new unique concepts are in your organization, that put you in front of the competition.
+You can use this diagram to score the presence and maturity of concepts in your organization.
+It is exciting to see the new, unique concepts within your organization that put you ahead of the competition.

 The diagram below shows many generic concepts that are present in every organization and implemented at different levels of maturity (m).

-Use the two diagrams to match your situation with it.
+Use the two diagrams to match your situation with them.

 More Examples of EA are:

-- The company that is only present online.
+• The company is only present online.
 No employees.
 No offices.

-- eGovernment: the ability to do business with the government online and brick and mortar.
+• eGovernment: the ability to do business with the government online and in brick-and-mortar.

 Further reading

 Are you interested in reading What is EA?
-Here we have examples and an interesting enterprise architecture article on Architecture Components you can read here on Wikipedia.
+Here are examples and an interesting ResearchGate article about EA Modeling with the Unified Modeling Language (publication/228366306).
+You can read here on Wikipedia.

-Our intention is not to provide a complete dictionary on EA here, but to provide only the most frequently used words in the field.
+Our intention is not to provide a complete dictionary of EA here but to provide only the most frequently used words in the field.

 Read Also